cosmos/ethermint/docs/basics/namespaces.md

 ### eth_uninstallFilter

 Removes the filter with the given filter id.
-Returns true if the filter was successfully uninstalled, otherwise false
+Returns true if the filter was successfully uninstalled, otherwise false.

 #### Parameters

-- The filter id.
+- The filter id

 ```json
 // Request